wveducation/teachwv/src/pages/bachelors-degree.md

 ---
 ## Option 1: Traditional Programs that Lead to Licensure

 West Virginia is home to a variety of colleges and universities that offer education preparation programs leading to a bachelor’s degree, master’s degree or providing coursework required for licensure at the graduate level as part of a post-bachelor’s certification program.
-To get started, view the resources below to help you on your journey to becoming a teacher in West Virginia.

 This pathway is perfect for the following: